Thayer, Polly, b. 1904 d. 2006

 Biographical/Historical Note: Polly Thayer (1904- 2006) was a painter and educator in Boston, Mass.
 Starr spent years studying in art schools and privately in Boston, Provincetown, New York, Madrid, and Paris.
 She was awarded the Julius Hallgarten Prize from the National Academy of Design and the gold medal at the Boston Tercentenary Exhibition.
 In 2001, she was the only living artist whose work was part of the Museum of Fine Arts show "A Studio of Her Own: Women Artists in Boston 1870-1940."
 Thayer's married name was Polly Thayer Starr.

-Donated in 1998 by Thayer and again in 2008 by Thayer via Stephanie S. Wright, executor.
+Donated in 1998 by Thayer and in 2008 by the Polly Thayer Starr Charitable Trust.
 Prior to their receipt in the Archives of American Art, the papers were organized and inventoried by curator and writer Dorothy Koval, author of "Poetry of Hand and Spirit: Polly Thayer (Starr)(3y (Bfor Vose Galleries' first show of Thayer's work in 2001 and other writings on Thayer (Starr).
 Thayer's artistic process as we are taken on a journey from preliminary sketches to the monumental oil painting Pont Alexandre III.
 Koval is the author of (3z(BPoetry of Hand and Spirit: Polly Thayer (Starr)(3y (Bfor Vose Galleries' first show of Thayer's work in 2001.

 How to Use this Collection